richa3350/learn-react/README.md

 Exercises and examples while learning React

 First Steps:
-If you haven't used markdown before review a quick basic quide here  https://daringfireball.net/projects/markdown/basics
+If you haven't used markdown, review a quick basic quide here  https://daringfireball.net/projects/markdown/basics.
+Markdown is a shorthand for creating formatted text content in html.

 React Resources:
 Interactive tutorial at http://buildwithreact.com/tutorial